How to validate Database connections in JBoss / WildFly

 Connection Validation in a nutshell

 A datasource connection validation helps to ensure that the connections to the database are still valid.
-The strategy behind connection vaidation is to periodically test connections from the connection pool to see if they are still usable.
+The strategy behind connection validation is to periodically test connections from the connection pool to see if they are still usable.
 If a connection fails validation, it is removed from the pool and a new one is created to replace it.

 This feature is useful for several reasons: